 Keep in mind your communication will differ between inbound and outbound sales since each channel will require different information at different times, which leads us to the next stage...

 2. Interest and Education

-During the Interest and Education stage in a sales process, the potential customer is looking for a solution to their problem but needs additional information to make an informed decision on which service or product they will choose.
+During the Interest and Education stage in a sales process, the potential customer is looking for a solution to their problem but needs additional information to make an informed decision about which service or product they will choose.

 The goal in this stage is to inform, educate, and help.

-- Why do I need this product and why now?
+- Why do I need this product, and why now?

 - Why should I pick this company to help me?

 Here at Hunter, we provide several resources to help answer these questions:

 - A free account to test our tools

 - Customized proposals based on the potential customer’s needs